Yet More Evidence: Wind Farm does Not Reduce Home Values

 …based on the data sample and analysis presented here, no evidence is found that home prices surrounding wind facilities are consistently, measurably, and significantly affected by either the view of wind facilities or the distance of the home to those facilities.
 Although the analysis cannot dismiss the possibility that individual homes or small numbers of homes have been or could be negatively impacted, it finds that if these impacts do exist, they are either too small and/or too infrequent to result in any widespread, statistically observable impact.
 Moreover, to the degree that homes and wind facilities in this sample are similar to homes and facilities in other areas of the United States, the results presented here are expected to be transferable to other areas.

-7 Responses to “Yet More Evidence: Wind Farm does Not Reduce Home Values”
+7 thoughts on “Yet More Evidence: Wind Farm does Not Reduce Home Values”

 1. And yet strangely, if you talk to REAL ESTATE agents, who work everyday with this sort of thing, people will take a home without a turbine in sight, any day over one where they can see a turbine.
 You might also want to ask the contractor in Port Elgin who had people walk away from sales agreements due to a wind turbine going up near their subdivision, whether there was any affect on his sales.